JoryHogeveen/genesis-widget-column-classes/readme.txt

 == Description ==

 As easy as it gets.
-Add column classes to widgets with a select box, check wether the widget is the first, and save!
+Add column classes to widgets with a select box, check whether the widget is the first, and save!

 I've built this plugin for the Genesis Framework, though it will work with any theme that uses the (old) Bootstrap column classes.